mohitJukariya/mcpClient/README.md

 # MCP Client - Arbitrum Analytics

-A NestJS-based Model Context Protocol (MCP) client that connects to your Arbitrum MCP server and provides an intelligent chat interface powered by Claude 3.5 Sonnet.
+A NestJS-based Model Context Protocol (MCP) client that connects to your Arbitrum MCP server and provides an intelligent chat interface powered by Hugging Face LLMs.

 ## Features

-- 🤖 **AI-Powered Chat**: Uses Claude 3.5 Sonnet to understand user queries and decide which tools to use
+- 🤖 **AI-Powered Chat**: Uses Hugging Face LLMs (Mistral-7B-Instruct) to understand user queries and decide which tools to use
 - 🔗 **HTTP Transport**: Connects to your MCP server over HTTP (no stdio needed)
 - 🛠️ **Dynamic Tool Calling**: Automatically discovers and calls available tools from your Arbitrum MCP server
 - 💬 **Session Management**: Maintains conversation context across multiple interactions